lefred/banquise/rpm/readme.txt

 $ rpmbuild -ba banquise-server.spec

 other needed sources are in the rpm folder :
-- patches for django 1.1.x (used in centos)
+- patches for django 1.1.x (used in centos) and datetime <python 2.5
 - patches for json version used in centos
 - banquise-server.conf file for apache